UBS says expects to meet likely TLAC requirements early

-ZURICH Swiss bank UBS UBSG.VX expects to meet anticipated requirements for total loss-absorbing bonds known (TLAC) early.
+ZURICH, July 6 Swiss bank UBS expects to meet anticipated requirements for total loss-absorbing bonds known (TLAC) early.

 "UBS currently has over 44 billion Swiss francs ($46.69 billion) in TLAC, supporting a TLAC to risk weighted assets ratio of more than 20 percent," UBS said in a submission to the U.S. Federal Reserve about how it would shut down its business in the United States during a crisis.